Know Your Options If The Other Party Is Uninsured

 When you drive in Florida, you share the road with many uninsured drivers.
 These are drivers who have no auto insurance to pay for the injuries they cause in car accidents.
 In fact, the Insurance Research Council reports that 26.7% of Florida drivers are uninsured, the highest percentage in the country.

 This is why it is important for drivers in Florida to carry uninsured motorist (UM) coverage.
-Without UM, you could be left with footing the bill for your medical treatment and other expenses after a car accident, even if the other driver was at fault.
+Without UM, you could be left footing the bill for your medical treatment and other expenses after a car accident, even if the other driver was at fault.
 It is also a good idea to have underinsured motorist (UIM) coverage.
 This insurance will protect you if an at-fault driver’s insurance fails to fully cover your damages.

-If you were recently injured in a car accident in Fort Lauderdale, Tamarac, Hollywood, or elsewhere in Florida, the uninsured motorist accident lawyers of Englander Peebles can help you to explore all of your options.
+If you were recently injured in a car accident in Fort Lauderdale, Tamarac, Hollywood or elsewhere in Florida, the uninsured motorist accident lawyers of Englander Peebles can help you explore all your options.
 Those options may include filing a UM/UIM claim with your own auto insurance company.
 If the insurance company balks at paying your UM/UIM claim, we will aggressively fight to protect your right to recover all compensation that you are due.

 What Is Uninsured Motorist Coverage?

 To register your car in Florida, you must carry two types of auto insurance:

 Your policy must provide at least $10,000 in PIP coverage.
 This insurance will cover the medical treatment, lost income and other related costs that you or your household members incur due to an accident.
 PIP will cover you regardless of who was at fault.
 However, PIP does not cover future medical expenses, loss of future earning capacity or pain and suffering.